liqueurdetoile/fetch-mock-fixtures/readme.md

 1. Sending a response based on the current configuration

-2. Sending a response that can be changed and based on a call count (it can be pretty handy when dealing with functional tests that may performs several calls)
+2. Sending a response that can vary on a call count (it can be pretty handy when dealing with functional tests that may performs several calls)

 3. Using fixtures (see below).
-Fixtures can be combined with call count
+Fixtures can be combined with ordered responses

 ### A more advanced example with Mocha
 In real world, you may use some frameworks for your tests.
 Here's a full real-like example with FMF and Mocha :